BumbleMeowPublic/custom-image-equalizer/README.md

  * Frequency Max - The maximum frequency to include in the equalizer
  * Min DB - The minimum decibel level used for normalizing the results of the FFT
  * Max FPS - The maximum FPS to consider.
 Usually this is 60 FPS but your game may run at a higher rate

+As CustomImageEqualizer is derived from Control, you can size and position it like any other Control.
+The equalizer will be scaled to fit the desired number of rows and columns of your selected image.